14 Types of Refrigerators Right for Your Family's Needs

 What's best is you can choose from wine cooler fridges with compressors or thermoelectric methods of cooling, meaning you can dodge the need to deal with refrigerants and other costly and complicated mechanisms.
 Thermoelectric ones are better, in my opinion, for smaller coolers but they also won't get as cold as a compressor option.

 Many smart refrigerators now come with touch screens built into the doors.
 These are there to help you maintain a shopping list, order items you're low on, browse recipes, play videos, and much more.

-One half of the french doors have a dark panel that when tapped on will become transparent and let you view the contents of the fridge without letting the cold air out.
+One half of the french doors have a dark panel that when tapped on will become transparent and let you view the contents of the fridge without letting the cold air out, since it can take so long for a fridge to get cold again.
 These types of refrigerators, in my opinion, don't warrant the hefty price tags.
 They're just novelties at this point.

 These refrigerator types are interesting.
 One half of the french doors (and sometimes both sides) will have a button on the door handle that lets you only open the face of the door where a less-deep cabinet is attached to the door.

 If you open the door normally this cabinet swings open regularly, but with the press of the button it doesn't.
 And this is where you'd store soda cans, coffee creamer, and things you access regularly.
 It's simply an organizational method that works pretty well.

 Sometimes called "integrated refrigerators", these huge types of fridges are two independent pieces placed together or separately.
 One side is a freezer and the other is a refrigerator, often with your typical water and ice dispensers and some can even serve hot water now.